smartinternz02/SI-GuidedProject-705188-1704885355/README.md

 The test scenarios cover the following functionalities:

-- Home Page Navigation
 - Product Search
-- Shopping Cart Management
-- Checkout Process
-- User Authentication
+- Sign in
-- User Account Management
+- Orders
+- Changing Pincode
+- Adding product to cart

 Feel free to explore and modify the test scenarios according to your testing needs.